Monthly Oil and Other Liquid Petroleum Products Pipeline Survey (MOPS)

 Data sources and methodology

-The target population is comprised of all establishments in Canada engaged in the receipt and delivery of crude oils, liquefied petroleum gases and refined petroleum products classified to NAICS sub-sector 486 Pipeline Transportation.
-This sub-sector comprises establishments primarily engaged in the transport of products by pipeline including integrated systems comprised of various types of pipelines and ancillary facilities such as pumping stations and incidental storage facilities under the North American Industry Classification System (NAICS 2017).
+The target population is comprised of all establishments in Canada engaged in the receipt and delivery of crude oils, liquefied petroleum gases and refined petroleum products classified to subsector 486, Pipeline transportation, of the North American Industry Classification System Canada 2017.
+This subsector comprises establishments primarily engaged in the transport of products by pipeline including integrated systems comprised of various types of pipelines and ancillary facilities, such as pumping stations and incidental storage facilities.
 The observed population are those establishments in the target population for which business information is available on Statistics Canada's Business Register.

-The questionnaires are subject to regular revision to reflect changes in business activities and practices.
+The questionnaires are subject to regular revision to reflect changes in the industry activities and practices.

 This survey is a census with a cross-sectional design.